ICDAR 2023 Competition and CLEF 2023 Lab on Document Information Localization and Extraction

 Dataset paper (Šimsa et al., 2023) with Supplementary Material

-Make submissions via Robust Reading Competition website
+Make submissions to the benchmark via Robust Reading Competition website

 Competition and Prizes